stfc/PSyclone/tutorial/nemo_hands_on/4_nemo_openacc/README.md

 movement on and off the GPU will destroy performance.

 The OpenACC specification allows for both implicit (compiler generated) and explicit data movement.
-NVIDIA also supports 'managed memory' where page faults on either the CPU or GPU cause the necessary memory to be moved automatically to the correct location.
+NVIDIA also supports 'managed'/'unified' memory where page faults on either the CPU or GPU cause the necessary memory to be moved automatically to the correct location.